 - Low cargo capacity means it’s not great for longer trips

-Built on the Mercedes sprinter chassis the Tiffin Wayfarer is a great class C RV for winter camping but because of some major capacity issues, I had to put it in the last spot on this list.
+Built on the Mercedes Sprinter chassis, the Tiffin Wayfarer is a great class C RV for winter camping but because of some major capacity issues, I had to put it in the last spot on this list.
+However, the dump station, city water hook up, and all related plumbing are completely enclosed and heated which is fantastic for winter, and something I keep an eye out for.

 With all these problems…why is it on the list at all?

-While there’s a variation on years, most Tiffin Wayfarers run 25.58 feet in length and 11.33 feet tall.
+While there’s a variation in years, most Tiffin Wayfarers run 25.58 feet in length and 11.33 feet tall, plenty big enough for comfortable living, even in winter.
 You can see all the specs for the Tiffin Wayfarer line on the Tiffin website.

 Okay, so you’ve picked out your rig but now it’s time to actually hit the road.
-But driving any vehicle in the winter is more dangerous let alone your entire home on wheels!
-I wanted to share some tips for driving your Class C RV during the winter months in icy conditions.
+But driving any vehicle in the winter is more dangerous. let alone your entire home on wheels!
+I wanted to share some tips for driving your Class C RV during the winter months in icy conditions, so you can have a safe and enjoyable vacation.

 1. Brake Early, Brake Slowly